outde-xyz/website/content/Discussions/2020-04-06_graf_againstmath2.md

 But that's also where we run into the first problem.
 Well, two problems.
 Three, actually.
-First, [and as I said before]({filename}2020-03-30_graf_againstmath1.md), this kind of definition only works for specific axiomatizations of sets, and that's a lot of baggage to attach to your linguistic proposal.
+First, [and at the risk of repeating myself]({filename}2020-03-30_graf_againstmath1.md), this kind of definition only works for specific axiomatizations of sets, and that's a lot of baggage to attach to your linguistic proposal.
 Second, redefining Merge in that way means that large parts of the audience will immediately check out.
 A major deviation from established machinery is always a tough sell, so you should avoid that if you can.
 And then there's still problem three, which in a sense is the worst because it brings with it a rats tail of other problems.